julian1765/Project_2_Team_4/README.md

 <img width="400" alt="msft_scatter.PNG" src="https://github.com/julian1765/Project_2_Team_4/blob/main/images/msft_scatter.PNG">
 <br>

 We used the sigmoid curve as the activation function, binary cross-entropy as the loss function, and accuracy as our leading metric.
 In addition to the Dense Neural Network and the Long Short-Term Memory model, we applied the initial five models, with respect to which we tried all of the ordinary one-time application, the cross validation, and the parameter optimization (only for the SVC).
-In total, the following seven models are applied:
+In total, the following seven models are applied:<br>
-Dense Neural Network
+1. Dense Neural Network<br>
-Long Short-Term Memory Model
+2. Long Short-Term Memory Model<br>
-Decision Tree Classifier
+3. Decision Tree Classifier<br>
-Logistic Regression
+4. Logistic Regression<br>
-Random Forest Classifier
+5. Random Forest Classifier<br>
-Support Vector Classifier
+6. Support Vector Classifier<br>
-XGBoost Classifier
+7. XGBoost Classifier
 <br>
 Below is the results of accuracy scores of the five companies.
 <br>